oresthes/artificial_intelligence/README.md

-# artificial_intelligence
+# Artificial Intelligence

-Repo for AI Nanodegree Udacity
+Repo containing lessons and solutions for the AI Nanodegree (Udacity)